 My favorite part of Harvey, aside from all of him, is his eyes.

 I had a blast creating all the detail and seeing this little guy come to life.
 You know he had to be a stylin’ bear. tsk.
-And, I’ll be honest that my jaw-dropped when I put his clothes on.
-I didn’t measure or do any figuring to make them fit.
-I created and thought that I could adapt the clothing later.
+And, talk about jaw-drop!
+I didn’t measure or do any alterations to make the clothes fit.
+However, I thought that I could adapt the clothing later.
 I didn’t have to change a stitch.

 As I mentioned earlier, my only goal in creating Harvey the Bear was to auction him off and send the funds to disaster relief.
 My choice of places to donate to is Samaritan’s Purse.
 The same organization I created my Christmas Beep and auctioned off for their Operation Christmas Child project.